dotsenkodanylo/image-padder/README.md

 The script itself is a simple executable JS file, run through NodeJS and with a very minor set of libraries.
-*   Since manual pixel manipulation via JS is a little tricky, at least at the moment for me, without a DOM, so I resorted to using GraphikMagik and all accompanying dependencies for the manual image manipulation.
+*   Since manual pixel manipulation via JS is a little tricky, at least at the moment for me, without a DOM, I resorted to using GraphikMagik and all accompanying dependencies for the manual image manipulation.
 *   There are two possible streams of input; a single image, or directory/folder of images.
 Both are passed in as an inline command argument and are parsed and validated accordingly, before the